-The third group and largest of Chimanimani endemics comprises a further 70 species, subspecies or varieties that are known only from the upper Chimanimani mountains.
+The third and largest group of Chimanimani endemics comprises a further 70 species, subspecies or varieties that are known only from the upper Chimanimani mountains, athough are sometimes found at lower altitudes.
 These are listed in alphabetical order by family in Table 6.4 (which also includes the endemic lowland taxa, but not those on Umkondo sandstone) along with any IUCN conservation assessment (see Section 6.4).
-While most of these species are restricted to the high Chimanimani massif, typically over 1200 m altitude, a few of them also extend to lower altitudes along river valleys where they occur on outcrops of quartzite, amongst boulders along exposed river channels or in seasonal wetlands over sand.
+While most of these species are restricted to the high Chimanimani massif, typically over 1000 m altitude, a few of them also extend to lower altitudes to 350 m along river valleys where they occur on outcrops of quartzite, amongst boulders along exposed river channels or in seasonal wetlands over sand.
 Of particular note in this regard are Danthoniopsis chimanimaniensis and Mesanthemum africanum.

-Nearly all the Chimanimani montane endemics are found either on quartzitic sandstone rocks or on soils derived from them, as pointed out many years ago by both Phipps & Goodier (1962) and Wild (1964).
-Only two (Morella chimanimaniana (Figure 6.8) and Syncolostemon oritrephes) appear to be confined to the more nutrient-rich schistose soils, although sometimes quartzite endemics can be found on soils of what appear to be mixed provenance.
+Nearly all the Chimanimani montane endemics are found either on quartzitic sandstone rocks or on soils derived from them, as was pointed out many years ago by both Phipps and Goodier (1962) and Wild (1964).
+Only two (Morella chimanimaniana (Figure 6.8) and Syncolostemon oritrephes) appear to be confined to the more nutrient-rich schistose soils, although sometimes quartzite endemics can be found on what appear to be soils of mixed provenance.